bortch/Revealable/readme.md

 # Revealable On Chain Secret Scheme

-This is a scheme to embed a **secret** in a smart contract that could be revealed by the owner of the contract.
+This is a scheme to embed a **hidden value** in a smart contract that could be revealed by the owner of the contract.

 ## Motivation